LukasWoodtli/WebPage/pelican/content/object_databases.md

 ## Impedance Missmatch

 - Difference between models
+    - OOP data model is based on object trees
+    - [The Relational Model](https://en.wikipedia.org/wiki/Relational_model) is based on tables
 - OOP Languages
     - Difference between attributes and relationships not clear
     - Both are (usually) reference types in a class